groupoid/anders/intro/SIMPLICITY.md

 We present a domain-specific language (DSL) extension to Cubical Homotopy Type Theory (CCHM) for simplicial structures, designed as a fast type checker with a focus on algebraic purity.
-Built on the Cohen-Coquand-Huber-Mörtberg (CCHM) framework, our DSL employs a Lean/Anders-like sequent syntax (П (context) ⊢ k [v₀ .. vₖ] { f₀, ..., fₗ } : Simplex) to define k-dimensional simplices via explicit contexts, vertex lists, and face relations, eschewing geometric coherence terms in favor of compositional constraints (e.g., f=g∘h).
-The semantics, formalized as inference rules in a Martin-Löf Type Theory (MLTT)-like setting, include Formation, Introduction, Elimination, Composition, Computational, and Uniqueness rules, ensuring a lightweight, deterministic computational model with linear-time type checking (O(k + m + n), where k is vertices, m is faces, and n is relations).
-Inspired by opetopic purity, our system avoids cubical path-filling (e.g., PathP), aligning with syntactic approaches to higher structures while retaining CCHM’s type-theoretic foundation.
+Built on the Cohen-Coquand-Huber-Mörtberg (CCHM) framework, our DSL employs a Lean/Anders-like sequent syntax `П (context) ⊢ k (v₀ .. vₖ | f₀, ..., fₗ )` to define k-dimensional simplices via explicit contexts, vertex lists, and face relations, eschewing geometric coherence terms in favor of compositional constraints (e.g., `f = g ∘ h`).
+The semantics, formalized as inference rules in a Martin-Löf Type Theory MLTT-like setting, include Formation, Introduction, Elimination, Composition, Computational, and Uniqueness rules, ensuring a lightweight, deterministic computational model with linear-time type checking (O(k + m + n), where k is vertices, m is faces, and n is relations).
+Inspired by opetopic purity, our system avoids cubical path-filling (e.g., `PathP`), aligning with syntactic approaches to higher structures while retaining CCHM’s type-theoretic foundation.
 Compared to opetopic sequent calculi and the Rzk prover, our DSL balances algebraic simplicity with practical efficiency, targeting simplicial constructions over general ∞-categories, and achieves a fast, pure checker suitable for formal proofs and combinatorial reasoning.